The picture above shows Lance's grandparents on the on the Micklus side. This is their

 When the U.S. entered World War II, the family fortune changed.
 Good paying jobs were available and there was plenty of work.
 Another change is that an Agfa camera now became affordable.
 This may explain why, all of a sudden, there are many snapshot photos.

 There is a whole box of pictures showing the construction of this house at 25 Wilson Street in Garfield, New Jersey.
-There are no dates but this picture was probably taken in 1943.
+The house cost $5,000 to build.
+It was bought from Sears and Roebuck.
+Most people have forgotten that Sears used to sell entire houses.
+This picture was probably taken in 1943.
 Grandfather Micklus owned all of the property in back of the house to the next street.
-He farmed the land growing all kinds of vegetables.
+He farmed the land and grew many different kinds of vegetables.
 What the family couldn't eat, they gave to their neightbors.
 They were very generous and giving people.

 Grandmother Micklus always liked this photograph of Lance in his Cub Scout uniform.
 The photo is badly faded and there is no date.
 Most likely, it was taken at age 8.

-Micklus - All rights reserved
+(c) copyright 1997-2015 by Lance Micklus - All rights reserved